cloner174/Points/README.md

 ## Submodules
 1. Points

+    - dim3.py:
+     Contains functions for 3D point data processing and visualization.
-    - dimentions.py:
+    - dim2.py:
-     Contains the Dim3 and Dim2 classes for 3D and 2D point data processing and visualization.
+     Contains some simple and basic functions for 2D point data processing and visualization.
 2. ImageRelated

     - enhancements.py: Provides functions for image enhancement, including erosion and dilation.
     - basics.py: Contains basic image processing utilities like edge detection and color inversion.

-## Dim3 Class
+## dim3

-The Dim3 class offers tools for visualizing and processing 3D point data in Python, using libraries such as numpy, matplotlib, and scipy.
+The dim3 script offers tools for visualizing and processing 3D point data in Python, using libraries such as numpy, matplotlib, and scipy.

 ### Features